History of Lea Hurst - Nightingale's Derbyshire Home

 The last person to bear the Nightingale name - Louis Hilary Shore Nightingale, the son of Florence's cousin William Shore - died during WWII.
 The house was sold by its inheritors in 1946 to Lt Colonel Ernest S. Halford, who enabled the Royal Surgical Aid Society to establish it as a nursing home.
 It was subsequently sold in 1951 to William Bowmer, a publican from Whatstandwell, who enabled the site to continue to be used as a nursing home as a way of respecting Florence Nightingale's legacy.

 The site continued as a nursing home until 2004, by which time it no longer had enough residents to be financially viable.
 A plan to save the home by selling off part of the attached land for housing, and converting part of the house into a museum to Florence Nightingale, was rejected by local residents and the parish council.
-The house was sold to a private buyer and much of the original furniture was sold off.
-It is now used as a family home.
+The house was sold to a private buyer and much of the original furniture was sold off - though some of it has been bought back by the current owner!

 Above: plaque in the Lea Hurst entrance.
 Photograph by Richard Bates, with permission of Peter Kay.